thaddavis/crewai_and_agentops_script/video_script/2/6_update_crew_py_file.md

 ## Explain the updates

-In a nutshell, what we are doing here is creating a hit-making music duo consisting of an acclaimed songwriter & producer and we're tasking them with creating a #1 charting hit
+Zooming out, what we are doing here is creating a hit-making music duo consisting of an acclaimed songwriter & producer and we're tasking them with creating a #1 hit song

 ## Cliffhanger

-Before we kickoff our agents and have a million dollar baby on our hands let's track our crew with AgentOps to make sure we have a backup of the generated song in the cloud...
+Before we kickoff our agents and have a hit on our hands let's track our crew with AgentOps to make sure we have a backup of the generated song in the cloud for future reference...